concordiadiscors/FormHub-Ruby/README.md

 As far as I could tell though, the integers seem to be stored as strings in the Formhub database, so the sorting of these would be quite irrelevant.

+Also consequently added: a parameter to cast integers types:

+		connection.cast_integers = true # false by default

+Be aware that this will also cast float values to integer values.

 ## Contributing